raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 You will now make your unicorn dance when the rainbow is flashing, by pressing a button!

-+ Connect your button to the breadboard
++ Connect your button to the breadboard and GPIO

 New Ingredient!!